vmware-tanzu/tanzu-dev-portal/content/practices/research-workshop/index.md

 - "Whiteboard or digital version like [Miro](https://miro.com/)"
 - Dry erase markers

-# If this practice or workshop has a Miro template: remote: true
 remote: false
 miro_template_url: ""
 ---
 ## How to Use this Method